ymeine/atpackager/lib/visitors/readme.md

 ### `onWriteInputFile`

-Will check all files matching the given pattern `file` for global variables use.

 Everytime a forbidden global is used in one of those files, an error will be logged using grunt ([`grunt.log.error`](http://gruntjs.com/api/grunt.log#grunt.log.error-grunt.verbose.error)), specifying which global was used and in which file.